-India Haus is a candidate for the LL.M. in Global Health Law and Governance and a member of the class of 2022.
+India Haus is a 2022 graduate of the LL.M. in Global Health Law and Governance program.

 She is interested in bioethics and reproductive health rights, particularly in relation to international development and human rights.
 She is also interested in CRISPR technology and how this can be used as artificial reproductive technology.
 Haus researches how the right to health applies to sexual and reproductive health rights across the globe and what we can do to improve access to health and eliminate social health disparities.